ckeditor/ckeditor4-docs/guides/dev/features/embed/README.md

 ## Adjusting the Content Provider

-As of 4.6 there is no default content provider for the Media Embed and Semantic Media Embed plugins, atlthough the former default anonymized API endpoint is still available for use.
+As of 4.7 there is no default content provider for the Media Embed and Semantic Media Embed plugins, although the former default anonymized API endpoint is still available for use.
 This service is provided by [Iframely](https://iframely.com/) and allows for 1000 hits a month.
 For better control of API usage it is recommended to [set up an account at Iframely](https://iframely.com/plans).
 The free "Developer" tier comes with similar set of features and restrictions.

 Iframely can also be configured to be hosted on your server &mdash; you can read more about it in the ["Self-host Iframely APIs"](https://iframely.com/docs/host) article.